 ‘I got this.’

 I felt all those worries and doubts leave.
-I knew I had a new partner upon whom I could rely and he was taking some of my work over and it was going to get done.
-I had no doubt that it would.
+I knew I had a new partner upon whom I could rely.
+He took the Lion’s share of the work and promised it was going to get done.
+I had no doubt it would.

 He’s got this.